Download our eBook to learn how to build a solid go-to-market (GTM) strategy for B2B SaaS companies like yours that will achieve T2D3 growth.

-So when you’re executing a solid content marketing strategy and you’re meeting your KPIs, how can you bolster your content’s impact even more?
+So when you’re executing a solid SaaS content marketing strategy and you’re meeting your KPIs, how can you bolster your content’s impact even more?
 How can you access new markets and readers while driving traffic to your own site?

-It’s simple: content syndication.
+It’s simple: B2B content syndication.

-Simply defined, content syndication is republishing the same piece of content on multiple websites.
+In its most simple form, content syndication is republishing the same piece of content on multiple websites.
 From articles and infographics to tutorials and gifs, third-party online publications syndicate content because it allows them to provide new value for their readers.

 One of the obvious perks of syndication for content marketers is that no net new content is needed - to get started, you can take what’s already on your site and republish!